groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/new/_index.en.md

   items:
     # items loop
-    - number: "60+"
+    - number: "55+"
       title: "Supported formats"
       content: "Each library supports processing more than 50 of most popular file and document formats."

     # items loop
-    - number: "274k"
+    - number: "780k"
       title: "NuGet downloads"
-      content: "GroupDocs.Merger for .NET has more than 274K downloads from the NuGet package manager."
+      content: "GroupDocs.Comparison for .NET has more than 274K downloads from the NuGet package manager."

     # items loop
-    - number: "5.5k"
+    - number: "15k"
       title: "Maven downloads"
-      content: "GroupDocs.Merger for Java has more than 5.5K downloads from our Maven repository."
+      content: "GroupDocs.Comparison for Java has more than 15K downloads from our Maven repository."

     # items loop
     - number: "140+"